nopepper/everywhere/README.md

 uvx everywhere
 ```

-Alternatively, you can clone the repository and run it from the source:
+Alternatively, you can clone the repository and run it from source:

 ```bash
 git clone https://github.com/nopepper/everywhere.git